 How Do I Claim These Funds?

 The United States Courts, as custodians of the funds, have established policies and procedures for holding, safeguarding, and accounting for the funds.
 Click here for the procedures for claiming unclaimed funds from this court.

-Send the original application and supporting documents to the court (U.S. Bankruptcy Court, 325 West F Street, San Diego, CA 92101 Attn: Finance Department).
+Send the original application, including the Vendor Information Certification with your Social Security number or Tax ID, and all supporting documents to the U.S. Bankruptcy Court, 325 West F Street, San Diego, CA 92101 (Attn: Finance Department).
 Also send a copy to the United States Attorney's Office:

 United States Attorney's Office

 If you are searching for unclaimed funds at another bankruptcy court, please be aware that each bankruptcy court maintains its own unclaimed funds records.
 You may be able to use the unclaimed funds public search list to find unclaimed funds records at other bankruptcy courts:

 Each bankruptcy court can provide information regarding the status of and/or application procedures for release of unclaimed funds at their court only.